leonardom/aws-s3-zip-stream-download-extract-upload/README.md

 app.listen(3333);
 ```
 ## Install ts-node-dev module
-This module is responsible to transpile your typescript code to javascript, run it and also it watch your files for modifications.
-Once they are modified they are transfiled again and your application is restarted.
+This module is responsible to transpile your typescript code to javascript, run it and also to watch yours files for modifications.
+Once files are modified they are transfiled again and your application is restarted.
 ```
 yarn add ts-node-dev -D
 ```

-### Creating a script to execute start you application in development mode
+### Creating a script to start you application in development mode

 1. Open the file package.json
 2. Add a new script: